Scientific name: Ficus Lyrata

 Enormous leaves shaped like violins make Fiddle Leaf Fig a dramatic accent.

 Controlling its height is easy to do.
 Prune off the top of young plants to promote branching and to control its growth.
 You can also control its size by keeping it in a small container.
 You don't have to cut it back, though.
 The broad leaves of this fig tree make it a beautiful, live structural accent in a room with high ceilings.
+Read up more on 7 Steps for making your Fiddle Leaf Fig grow bigger, faster.

 Although a bit fussy, fig plants make long-lived and beautiful indoor trees.
 Give your plant what it wants and you'll enjoy your Fiddle Leaf Fig for many years.